asteyven/SET08103-base/units/unit05/unit05a.md

 # Unit 5a: Requirements Gathering

-In this lecture we will examine requirements.
+In this Unit we will examine requirements.
 Requirements are considered one of the most difficult facets of software engineering.
 We will examine what a requirement is, how we manage these in an agile approach, and some ideas around gathering and thinking about requirements.

 ## Behavioural Objectives